-1. PTA 205 can also be taken during summer at the end of the second year.
+PTA 205 can also be taken during the winter intersession of the second year, if all non-PTA core courses have been completed at this date.

 Professional Communication (A.A.S.)

 OFFICE: MAWHINNEY HALL, ROOM 310 PHONE: (315) 498-2313 EMAIL: OCCINFO@SUNYOCC.EDU